ro-sanda/Z--explorer-2.0/README.md

 Every benchmark point in parameter space should be set in a different row.
 There is no limit in the number of signal points (i.e. rows) that can be explored.

-In `/incard/example/ATLAS-DM-Simplified-VEC-gq=0.25-gx=1` can be found an incard example for the vector mediator case presented in ATLAS results (Phys.
-Rev.D 103 (2021) 11, 112006) to perform a test run and check the output card which will be placed at `/output/1.dat` .
+In `/incard/example/ATLAS-DM-Simplified-VEC-gq=0.25-gx=1` can be found an incard example for the vector mediator case presented in ATLAS results <a href="https://arxiv.org/pdf/2102.10874.pdf" target=newwindow >(arXiv:2102.10874)</a> to perform a test run and check the output card which will be placed at `/output/1.dat` .